omundy/learn-git-milestones/README.md

 ### Command line (CLI)

-- You should have a basic familiarity with the command line in case you need to do advanced Git commands.
-- Many folks use the CLI for file editing, though I'm not going to make you suffer when we have Atom installed.
-- You've used most commands already through a GUI (e.g. `git status`, `git add`, `git commit`, `git push`)
+You should have a basic familiarity with the command line in case you need to do advanced Git commands.
+Many folks use the CLI for file editing, though I'm not going to make you suffer when we have Atom installed.
+You've used most of these already through a GUI (e.g. `git status`, `git add`, `git commit`, `git push`) ...

 - [ ] Use the CLI to navigate directories
-  - [ ] In Github Desktop, with the repo you cloned above selected, click Repository > Open in Terminal ("Bash" in Windows?)
+  - [ ] In Github Desktop, with the [learn-git-milestones](https://github.com/omundy/learn-git-milestones) repo you cloned above selected, click Repository > Open in Terminal ("Bash" in Windows?)
   - [ ] List files in this directory: `ls`
   - [ ] List files in this directory, including hidden: `ls -la`
   - [ ] Confirm the existence of the `.git` directory (where Git versions and config are stored)